|Goal 4: Distribute funding to reduce the impacts of the opioid crisis|

 Source: Combatting the opioid epidemic – Colorado Attorney General’s Office

 Adams County is one of 19 regions across Colorado that was allocated litigation settlement funds.
-RMP is supporting Adams County Government and the region to address issues impacting the community as a result of the opioid epidemic in alignment with a state-wide joint framework and ensuring funding from these settlements are invested in the region in a way that will have the most impact.
+RMP is supporting the Adams County region to address issues impacting the community as a result of the opioid epidemic as the facilitator of the Adams County Opioid Council.

 Learn more about this effort, including data and impact, our action underway in 2022 and beyond, and who’s involved, by clicking on the links in the left sidebar.

-Click on the button below to see FAQs about this effort.
+Click on the button below to see Frequently Asked Questions (FAQs) about this effort.

 |Jody Nowicki, RMP Senior Director of Stakeholder Impact, serves as the Project Manager for this effort.
 Contact Jody at JodyNowicki@RMPBackbone.org with additional questions or to learn more.|